ClustSIGNAL tutorial

 Overview

-In this vignette, we will demonstrate how to perform spatially-resolved clustering with clustSIGNAL.
-Following this, we will explore the clusters using pre-defined metrics like adjusted rand index (ARI), normalised mutual information (NMI), and average silhouette width, as well as spatial plots.
-We will also display the use of entropy measures generated as a by-product of clustSIGNAL process in understanding the tissue structure of a sample.
-In the end, we will also explore multisample analysis with clustSIGNAL.
+In this vignette, we will demonstrate how to perform spatially-resolved clustering with ClustSIGNAL.
+Following this, we will explore the clusters using pre-defined metrics like adjusted rand index (ARI) and normalized mutual information (NMI), as well as spatial plots to visualize the clusters.
+We will also display the use of entropy measures generated as a by-product of ClustSIGNAL process in understanding the tissue structure of a sample.
+In the end, we will explore multisample analysis with ClustSIGNAL, and learn how to use the individual functions in the package to perform a step-by-step clustering analysis with ClustSIGNAL.

 Here, we use the SeqFISH mouse embryo dataset from Lohoff et al, 2021 , which contains spatial transcriptomics data from 3 mouse embryos, with 351 genes and a total of 57,536 cells.
 For this vignette, we subset the data by randomly selecting 5000 cells from Embryo 2, excluding cells that were manually annotated as ‘Low quality’.

 We begin by creating a SpatialExperiment object from the gene expression and cell information in the data subset, ensuring that the spatial coordinates are stored in spatialCoords within the SpatialExperiment object.
-If the data are already in a SpatialExperiment object, then the user can directly run clustSIGNAL, after ensuring that the basic requirements like spatial coordinates and normalized counts are met.
+If the data are already in a SpatialExperiment object, then the user can directly run ClustSIGNAL, after ensuring that the basic requirements like spatial coordinates, normalized counts, and unique cell names are met.

 data(mEmbryo2)